PostHog/posthog.com/contents/handbook/comms/customer-support.md

 **Thursday:** Ben Lea <TeamMember name="Ben Lea" photo />
 **Friday:** Ben Haynes <TeamMember name="Ben Haynes" photo />

-We may occasionally pause this rotation if we have a big initiative that needs more attention, or if we need to focus on clearing a backlog of tickets.
+We may occasionally pause this rotation if we have a big initiative that needs more attention from one person, or if we need to focus on clearing a backlog of tickets.
 When you are Support Zero you should continue working on tickets that you're currently assigned to (or escalate/reassign as needed) but shouldn't take on new tickets unless you want to.

 ## Response targets, SLAs, and CSAT surveys